Never Worry About Mistakes Again

 Mr. House has a varied teaching career.
 Inspired by a multi day workshop on helping people in emotional crisis, Edward is actively working to adapt ideas from the mental health world to help teachers more quickly connect with and empower their students.
 He has given masterclasses on this principle at Queens College, CUNY and Horns in the Redwoods.

-Edward is currently finishing his Doctor of Musical Arts at Stony Brook University with David Jolley.
+Edward completed Doctor of Musical Arts at Stony Brook University with David Jolley.
 He holds a Bachelor of Music degree from Messiah College studying with Dr. Mike Harcrow, and a Master of Music from the University of North Carolina School of the Arts (UNCSA) with David Jolley, where he was a Teaching Assistant for the Horn Studio.